m-a-r-k-d/slit_grating_spectrometer/slit_spectrometer_log.md

 The Sol'Ex has the ability to focus the collimator lens on the slit and also focus the camera lens.
 I think that I can use the same focus tube and lens mount that is used in that instrument for mine.

 ![](./pictures/3d_printed_parts.webp)

+12-21-24
+Focusing the camera lens in the design of this spectrometer is more difficult that the Sol'Ex because the surplus lens I found for it is only 50mm focal length.
+It would be difficult to fit a helical focuser in this design look they do for the Sol'Ex.
+I'm designing a 3d printed focuser to do this.
+The idea is to use the tube-within-a-tube focuser design, but just use a screw to adjust the position - instead of a rack and pinion or other type of mechanism.